Codecademy/docs/content/java/concepts/strings/terms/substring/substring.md

 ---
 Title: '.substring()'
-Description: 'Returns a part of the string specified through starting and an optional ending index.
-If ending index is not specified, then the substring expands to the end of original string.'
+Description: 'Returns a part of the string specified through a starting index and an optional ending index.'
 Subjects:
   - 'Computer Science'
 Tags: